Joseon: China

+Joseon's perceptions of the Qing dynasty were significantly influenced by Sungmyeongbancheong, which means worship of the Ming and disdain for Qing, prior to the middle of the 18th century.
+The Joseon dynasty was characterized by strong anti-Qing sentiments and allegiance to the Ming dynasty.
+According to the Veritable Records of the Joseon Dynasty, Joseon regarded the Ming Empire as its ancestral homeland and considered the Qing dynasty barbaric, maintaining loyalty to the Ming even after its collapse.
+Due to their adherence to the China-centric perspective called Hwai-gwan, intellectuals in Joseon held profound disdain for the Qing dynasty.

 Joseon wanted to dispatch envoys as often as possible for economic and cultural interests as well as diplomatic purposes.
 China demanded that Joseon pay tribute only once in a three-year cycle.
 However, Joseon strongly opposed this measure and demanded that Joseon pay tribute to China three times a year.
 In response, China put pressure on them by banning envoy delegates from entering the country or demanding unreasonable tributes, but in the end Joseon, which had a theoretical advantage, got the privilege of paying tribute at least one or two times a year.
 Joseon enjoyed the most opportunities for tribute trade with China, and the tribute trade with China was considered as a privilege not easily granted in Asia.
-China had to give a higher value than the tribute it received in order to maintain face, and Joseon abused it.
-Joseon experienced numerous economic and cultural benefits through gifts from the imperial China.
+China had to give a higher value than the tribute it received to maintain face, and Joseon abused it.
+Joseon experienced numerous economic and cultural benefits through gifts from imperial China.
 The purpose of the tribute varied depending on the circumstances, but it was usually for economic or diplomatic gain.

-In the 19th century, China faced major challenges due to the rise of the West and Japan.
-These countries, which had already adopted a system of sovereignty, asked about the status of the relationship between Qing and Joseon.
-Before the French expedition to Korea (1866) and the US expedition to Korea (1871), France and the U.S. asked if the war with Joseon would lead to an invasion of the Qing Dynasty, if the Qing Dynasty would intervene, and the nature of Qing-Joseon relationship.
-The Qing government replied that "Joseon is an independent state, but at the same time it is a dependent state.", which means it was a 'sokgukjaju' (속국자주, 屬國自主).
-But it was the position of Joseon, the Western world, and Japan that tributary states such as Joseon were virtually independent countries at the time.

-Ming and Qing had a laissez-faire policy toward Joseon; despite being a tributary state of China, Joseon was independent in its internal and external affairs, and China did not manipulate or interfere in them.
-However, After 1882 Imo Incident, China abandoned its laissez-faire policy, signed the China–Korea Treaty of 1882, and became directly involved in the affairs of Joseon.
+At the time of the 1882 Imo Incident, the Qing dynasty had a laissez-faire policy toward Joseon; despite being a tributary state of China, Joseon was independent in its internal and external affairs, and China did not manipulate or interfere in them.
+After the Imo Incident, China abandoned its laissez-faire policy, signed the China–Korea Treaty of 1882, and became directly involved in the affairs of Joseon.